wpendl99/.github/profile/html/introduction/introduction.md

 | 1999 | HTML4   | external CSS                              |
 | 2014 | HTML5   | email, password, media, and semantic tags |

+## index.html

+By default a web server will display the HTML file named `index.html` when a web browser, such as Google Chrome, makes a request without asking for a specific HTML file.
+For example, when you ask for `https://google.com` in your web browser you will actually get back the HTML for the file `https://google.com/index.html`.
+For this reason, it is very common to name the main HTML file for your web application `index.html`.

 ## Rendering HTML

 You can save any HTML file to your computer's disk and then open the file using your browser.
 You can also open the HTML file in VS Code and use the Live Server extension to display the HTML.
 Another way to easily play with HTML is to use a sandbox like [CodePen](https://codepen.io).
 However, when you use CodePen it is not necessary to supply the HTML DocType header or the root `html` element since CodePen already assumes you are providing HTML.
 Here is our example HTML document rendered in CodePen.